michaelnisi/deed/README.md

 ### deed (secret, req, cb)

-The sole function exported by the *deed* module checks if the request body hashed with the secret matches the `X-Hub-Signature` header.
+The sole function exported by Deed checks if the request body hashed with the secret matches the `X-Hub-Signature` header.

 - `secret` The key to hash the payload.
 - `req` The request to verify.